foundry-rs/book/src/reference/anvil/README.md

 `anvil_stopImpersonatingAccount`
 Stops impersonating an account or contract if previously set with `anvil_impersonateAccount`

+`anvil_autoImpersonateAccount`
+Accepts `true` to enable auto impersonation of accounts, and `false` to disable it.
+When enabled, any transaction's sender will be automatically impersonated.
+Same as `anvil_impersonateAccount`.

 `anvil_getAutomine`
 Returns true if automatic mining is enabled, and false if it is not